Award Process Timeline

 Students

-- Work the equivalent of 8 ½ weeks of full-time work (300 hours) or the equivalent of 4 ¼ weeks of full-time work (150 hours) if completing a half-project.
+• Work the equivalent of 8 ½ weeks of full-time work (300 hours) or the equivalent of 4 ¼ weeks of full-time work (150 hours) if completing a half-project

-- Report to the Research Administrator immediately if this is not possible so that we can discontinue payment
+• Report to the Research Administrator immediately if this is not possible so that we can discontinue payment

-- Submit Research Report
+• Submit Research Report

-- Present at the Knowledge Translation Poster Day
+• Present at the Knowledge Translation Day

-- Mentor and supervise the student
+• Mentor and supervise the student

-- Establish expectations regarding communication with the student.
-Regular weekly check-ins are advised.
+• Establish expectations regarding communication with the student; regular weekly check-ins are advised

-- Ensure that the student submits the research report and participates in Knowledge Translation Day
+• Ensure that the student submits the research report and participates in Knowledge Translation Day

 Written Report

-All grant recipients are required to submit a final report (template provided) to the SRS Research Administrator.
-(Deadline Date TBD) Failure to submit a final report will exclude you from being eligible to apply for any future funding.
-Additionally, you will not be eligible to receive the final portion of your scholarship award.
+All grant recipients are required to submit a final report (template provided) to the SRS Research Administrator (deadline TBD).
+Failure to submit a final report means you will be ineligible to receive the final portion of your scholarship award or apply for any future funding.

 Publication Acknowledgement